Mouadhbendjedidi/themed-obsidian-discord-rpc/CONTRIBUTING.md

 ### 💡 Feature Requests

-If you have an idea or improvement in mind:
+If you have an idea or improvement in mind just choose Requesting a feature on [Issues](https://github.com/mouadhbendjedidi/themed-obsidian-discord-rpc/issues)

-* Check existing issues first to avoid duplicates
-* Clearly describe the feature and why it is useful
-* Include mockups or examples if possible

----

 ### 🧩 Code Contributions

 #### Getting Started